rust-lang/rfcs/text/0000-numeric-literal-types.md

 that is unergonomic, and calling `MY_MASK!()` does not make it clear that this is a compile-time constant (`ALL_CAPS` not withstanding).

-The latter was not originally the main reason this was proposed, but perhaps the stronger one.
+The latter two are essentially the same proposal: access to arbitrary-precission integers for constructing bignums (and other custom literals).
 Custom literals need to take a number as input; while C++, the only language with custom literals, simply takes its versions of `u64` and `f64` as arguments for literals, this is an unnecessary restriction in Rust, given that we recently stabalized the `u128` type.
 This problem